tjd1234/cmpt225fall2023/assignments/a1/README.md

 - Comments are used when needed to explain code whose purpose is not obvious from the code itself.
 There should be *no* commented-out code from previous versions.
+- Source code readability marks may be deducted for code that is unreadable in some way not covered by the above.
+The deduction is proportional to how serious the problem is.

 ### Deductions